daleghent/phd2-wiki/BuildingPHD2OnOSX.md

   * Build and run PHD2

+Build from the command-line:

+> make -C $PHD2\_SRC/tmp

-Open the Xcode project
+Or, open the Xcode project and build with Xcode:

 > $PHD2\_SRC/tmp/PHD2.xcodeproj

-You can now build and run PHD2.
+The build produces the PHD2 app in:

+> $PHD2\_SRC/tmp/PHD2.app